JohnPSYMQEPDFQ/app_interface/README.md

             *  Initialize a new Archival-Object record.

-            *  Store the parent-ref in the Archival-Object record.
+            *  Store the parent-ref in the initialized Archival-Object record.

             *  "Post" the new Archival-Object record.